EmreKp/spring101/README.md

 ```

 ## Spring Boot
 Spring Boot contains a comprehensive infrastructure support for developing a micro service and enables you to develop enterprise-ready applications that you can “just run”.
-Spring Boot doesn't require XML configuration, it can be easily done with annotations (**@Component**, **@Configuration**, **Service** etc.)
+Spring Boot hosts all packages we needed to run for starting.

 ### Starter dependencies
 Parent pom is required for all Spring Boot applications: